 FalconStor’s global deduplication capability remains a core differentiator that drives out cost and accelerates the backup and archival process.
-StorSafe receives backups from many sources, chunks, hashes, and reduces them so they are small enough to move to cloud object storage quickly and store them cheaply.
+StorSafe receives backups from many sources, then chunks, hashes, and reduces them so it can store them cheaply on-premises or in cloud object storage.
 While every data set is different, our customers experience up to 95% global deduplication rates which drives costs down by 90%.

 KEY CRITERIA FOR A ROBUST DEDUPLICATION SOLUTION